brettmauricewilliams/CDV01_Career_Goals_Reflection_StudentNo_Classcode_Group_Name-Surname_CDV01/README.md

      Learning backend development to integrate APIs for IT services

- -Values that are important to me in a work environment:
+    Values that are important to me in a work environment:

      A work culture that encourages finding creative solutions